nocomplexity/SecurityArchitecture/05-introduction.rst

 -  Reusable architecture and design patterns for security and privacy problems.
 During the architecture and design phase threat models are constructed.
 This document contains generic threat models, since these are reusable.
-That can be improved when the model is made publically available.
+That can be improved when the model is made publicly available.

 .. image:: /Images/image_2_scope_withredmarked.png